bdionne/bitstore/Readme.md

 ### Directed Acyclic Graphs

 It's fairly easy to view a triple store as a labelled graph, where each triple <source,arrow,target> represents a labelled arc connecting two nodes in the graph.
 In descriptions logics like Ontylog, the main inference process is classification, computing the subsumption relation.
 Ontylog uses what is sometimes called structural classification, it takes the concepts and builds a directed acyclic graph.
-But one can imagine forming graphs of documents in general, regardless of any logic, so the approach in Bitstore will be to layer the implementatin of ontylog on top of a more general graph data structure persisted in a triple store.
+But one can imagine forming graphs of documents in general, regardless of any logic, so the approach in Bitstore will be to layer the implementation of ontylog on top of a more general graph data structure persisted in a triple store.
 We think this will add a lot of schema like functionality back into couchdb in a principled way.
 Users might wish to relate any pair of documents to one another.
 We will expose the ability to relate docs this way in the REST api.
 A typical use case might be adding FOAF connections to documents representing people.
+It's importatn to note that Ontylog clearly distinguishes itself from the current state of the DL world in it's approach to classification.
+Most, if not all DL reasoners, make use of tableaux techniques which allow for much more expressiveness in the constructs they support.
+However this comes with a large performance hit.

 ### Full Text Indexing

-We've also added FTI to Bitstore, embedding the [work](http://github.com/bdionne/bitstore/src/search) based on the ideas in the Armstrong book.
+We've also added FTI to Bitstore, embedding the [work](http://github.com/bdionne/bitstore/tree/master/src/search) based on the ideas in the Armstrong book.
 Currently we index all the values in all the docs and then use the changes api to incrementally update the indices.
 Originally we stored the indices as couch dbs, which works surprisingly well, but we've been expirementing with different back ends.
 Currently we are using [bitcask](http://github.com/basho/bitcask) which is an append only key value store.
 So far the performance of this is excellent.
 It has a merge operation which accomplishes the same function as couchdb's compact.
 This is necessary when writing an inverted index as the same records are written often.

 So basically: